BE SAFE! Make sure you are properly warmed up, ready, and use proper form.

 Start with your hands on the ground about shoulders-width apart and your feet out behind you.
 Hold your body and legs straight while lowering your chest to just before it touches the ground.
-Push to raise your chest and reset.
+Push to raise your body and reset.
 Repeat.

 Hang from a secure bar, ledge, rail, branch, frame, or rings.
 Pull your chest up to your hands.
 Lower your body back into the starting position.
 Repeat.

 From a standing position lower into a squatting position.
 Jump and reach upwards.
 Reset.
 Repeat.

-From a standing position drop onto your hands and feet.
+From a standing position, drop or lower yourself into a Push-Up starting position.
 Do a Push-Up.
 Jump back onto your feet.
 Twist your upper body to raise one knee to the opposite shoulder.
 Reset.

 Repeat, finish by raising the other knee.
 Reset.
 Repeat.

-From a standing position, lower your hands to the ground, and extend your feet behind you.
+From a standing position, drop or lower yourself into a Push-Up starting position.
 Do a Push-Up.
 Pull your feet back underneath you.
 Jump and reach upwards.
 Reset.
 Repeat.

 Try using the timer while you watch a show or movie, listen to the radio, or while you wirelessly play a game or browse.

 You could also use a couple of rounds as a pre-workout before you go running, walking, jogging, hiking, lifting, swimming, rowing, training, sparring, biking, practice yoga, play a sport, or do whatever other kind of exercise you enjoy.

 There are many other workout timers out there depending on your personal preference, for example, if you just want a customizable timer, you might like the Speed Bag Forum Timer.
 If you want timer customization and a choice of workout styles, you might enjoy the Shoutbox Timer.